redradix/kontainer/README.md

 # Simple DI / IoC container

 This is a really simple dependecy injection container for using in Javascript applications (both nodejs/iojs and browser environments if using CommonJS modules).
-No external dependencies but it uses `Array.prototype.forEach` so please polyfill as needed.
+Depends on [Q](https://www.npmjs.com/package/q) Promise implementation (only if using async stuff) but it uses `Array.prototype.forEach` so please polyfill as needed.

 # Installation
 From npm: